VargaJoe/timeline-theories/docs/implementation-tasks.md

     - [ ] Add controls row (Edit, Reorder, Share, etc.)
     - [ ] Display entries as cards with cover image, title, year/type, truncated description, and action buttons
 - [ ] Apply consistent styling to match Trakt’s clean, modern look (spacing, card layout, icons, etc.)

+### Story 15 - Create Media Item by Trakt
+- [ ] Add a "Search Trakt" button or field to the Media Item Create Page.
+- [ ] Integrate Trakt API search endpoints for movies and shows.
+- [ ] Display search results with key info (title, year, poster).
+- [ ] On selection, auto-fill the media item form with Trakt data.
+- [ ] Allow user to edit imported details before saving.
+- [ ] Save Trakt IDs with the media item for future reference.

+### Story 16 - Create Timeline Entry by Trakt
+- [ ] Add a "Search Trakt" option to the Timeline Entry Create Page.
+- [ ] Integrate Trakt API search for movies, shows, and episodes.
+- [ ] On selection, check if the media item exists; if not, create it using Trakt data.
+- [ ] Auto-fill timeline entry fields (title, date, etc.) with Trakt info.
+- [ ] Allow user to edit before saving.
+- [ ] Link the entry to the imported media item.

+### Story 17 - Create Timeline by Trakt List
+- [ ] Add "Import from Trakt List" option to Timeline Create Page.
+- [ ] Allow user to enter a Trakt list URL or select from their lists.
+- [ ] Fetch list items via Trakt API.
+- [ ] For each item:
+    - [ ] Check if media item exists; create if missing.
+    - [ ] Create timeline entry for each item.
+- [ ] Allow user to review and edit before finalizing the timeline.

+### Story 18 - Import Ratings from Trakt
+- [ ] Add "Import Ratings from Trakt" option in user settings or media library.
+- [ ] Fetch user ratings via Trakt API.
+- [ ] Update or annotate media items with imported ratings.
+- [ ] Optionally, display ratings in timelines and media item views.

+### Story 19 - Search and Discover New Media for Timelines
+- [ ] Add "Search Trakt" feature to main page or timeline management.
+- [ ] Search Trakt for movies/shows.
+- [ ] Indicate if the media is already in any timeline or synced list.
+- [ ] Provide option to add missing media to a timeline or list.

+### Story 20 - Suggest Timelines by Trending/Popular Media
+- [ ] Fetch trending/popular movies and shows from Trakt API.
+- [ ] Match these with existing timelines in the app.
+- [ ] Display suggested timelines on the main page, highlighting those related to trending media.

+### Story 21 - Manually Enrich Media Details from Trakt
+- [ ] Add "Update from Trakt" button to media item detail page.
+- [ ] Fetch latest details for the media item from Trakt using its ID.
+- [ ] Show a diff/preview of changes before applying.
+- [ ] Update media item with selected new data.

 ### Story 07 - View and Share Timeline